XJLanghai/CXNO1-Technology/README.md

 # CXNO1-Technology
-Langhai's open source repository of technological innovation works in Chenxi No. 1 Middle School
+Langhai's open source repository of technological innovation works and others works in Chenxi No. 1 Middle School